OFCLeoS/pygame-pong/README.md

 # Overview
+Two-player networked Pong built from scratch in Python using Pygame-CE and UDP sockets.
-A 2-player multiplayer game of Infinite Pong.
-It follows the classical rules of Pong but runs until a player leaves.
+The game follows the classical rules of Pong but runs until a player leaves.

 Players control one paddle each.
 They must stop the ball from entering in their goal, but must make the ball enter the other player’s goal.